J-Siu/pin2me/doc/BUILD.web.md

 Target location:
 - `<source root>/build/web`

-PS: Do not use `buildDemo.sh` and `buildSite.sh` as they are specific for author's environment/sites only.
+PS: Do not use `buildSiteDemo.sh` and `buildSiteProd.sh` as they are specific for author's environment/sites only.

 ### Testing